Assassin’s Creed: Valhalla Trophy Guide and Road Map for PS4 and PS5

 There’s also a Hunting target in Jotunheim which is Power Level 400.
 It’s the strongest enemy in the game and you will want to have fully upgraded Eivor before taking it on.
 This will mean returning to Jotunheim later to finish off your 100% completion.

 When completing collections in Jotunheim, there are many places which are concealed by magic and will be uncovered through story progression, thus it is best to prioritise your main objectives whilst here and clean up afterwards.

 Map Completion Trophies

-The following trophies will require you to reach 100% completion in each region by reaching each of the Weatlh, Artifact, and Mystery waypoints and completing their requirements.
+The following trophies in this Assassin’s Creed Valhalla Trophy Guide will require you to reach 100% completion in each region by reaching each of the Weatlh, Artifact, and Mystery waypoints and completing their requirements.

 Complete a Standing Stone puzzle

 Standing Stone puzzles can be found at Mystery waypoints.
 These puzzles will require you to use Odin Sight to reveal the partial runes on the nearby stones.
 Your task will be to find an angle from which you can see a complete rune.
 Finding that angle and simply viewing the Rune is enough to complete the puzzle.

 Completing your first Standing Stone puzzle will result in you earning this trophy.

 At some Mystery Waypoints, you will find stone-stacking puzzles.
 In these puzzles, you must place stones atop one another, being careful of size, shape, positioning, and placement to ensure the structure is stable and self-supporting.